gjassoah/fd-conferences/content/events/2022-12-02-CMS_Toronto.md

 +++
-title = "Special Session on Representation Theory Algebras" note = "Part of the Winter Canadian Mathematical Society Meeting 2022" date = 2022-12-02 enddate = 2022-12-05
+title = "Special Session on Representation Theory of Algebras" note = "Part of the Winter Canadian Mathematical Society Meeting 2022" date = 2022-12-02 enddate = 2022-12-05